pshdev0/assembly-sub-compiler/README.md

 * Self-modifying code safe guards
 * Inline function support

-This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.
-I wanted to create a language which could be used for pure 65(C)02 programming, but also provides a modern language style and advanced sub-compiled functions should you want to use them.
-The IDE makes organising your assembly code and integrating graphics and data a breeze using the editing tools and automatic inline decompression.
+This project is a 65(C)02 compiler at heart, with Java and C++ inspired syntax additions, and various helper functions.

 # Example